 Studies show that one purpose of this act is to stimulate the regurgitation reflex within their mothers.
 This helps the mother to vomit out the food she has caught.

-Licking of the face has been an expression of hunger and demand for food, whether that is a puppy licking her mother, or a wild dog licking the face of their pack leader.
+Licking of the face has been an expression of hunger and demand for food, whether a puppy is licking her mother or a wild dog licking the face of their pack leader.

 Amazingly dogs don’t smile, but they catch it right away when you smile their way.
-Similarly, dogs read and react to all the gestures and facial expressions of their owners.
+Similarly, dogs read and react to their owners’ gestures and facial expressions.

-Dogs don’t form ‘packs’ with humans.
-But they do see them as their teammates.
-Before you start wondering how, just visualize a dog tossing a ball in the sky, with the tip of his face, playing with a kid.
+Dogs think about humans as their teammates.
+Imagine a dog tossing a ball in the sky with the tip of his face while playing with a kid.
 Dogs play, eat, sleep, walk, and live with us.

-Leaving out communication, dogs can offer you all that you’d want from your best buddies.
+Without communication, dogs can offer you all you’d want from your best buddies.

 Dogs see us the same way.
-While we can’t enter their canine world, dogs have to assimilate into our society.
+While we can’t enter their canine world, dogs learned to assimilate into our society.
 They adjust to a world that is different from theirs.